-I spent the previous weeks coaching myself up.
-I would not let a general warning deter me.
+Long story short, I was not about to let such the director’s general and vague warning deter me.
 I thought I could be that guy.
-I could be a man for others.
-I told her as much.
+I could be a man for others, and I told her as much.

 “Toby does not speak,” she said.
-“He uses some code words, but his vocabulary is very limited.
-He will also never grow more familiar with you.
+“He uses some code words and various sounds that you will learn over time have meaning, but his vocabulary is extremely limited.
+As such, he will never grow more familiar with you.
 His condition is such that he is incapable of having what you might consider a normal human relationship.
-He has never displayed such characteristics, even to his parents.”
+He has never displayed such characteristics to anyone, even his parents.”

 That was a blow to my resolve.
 It wasn’t a knockout blow, but it was what a boxing aficionado might call a haymaker.
-Call me selfish if you want, but when I realized there would be little reward for my effort, it did dampen my enthusiasm.
+Call me selfish if you want, but when I realized there would be little-to-no reward for my effort, it did dampen my enthusiasm for the job.
 How many people have the resolve to endure what this director was detailing for me without visions of some reward, some pot at the end of the rainbow for their effort?
 I entered that director’s office that day thinking about how great it would be to affect another person’s life in a positive manner.
 I did not envision a Rain Man style relationship developing, but I did want to achieve something I could consider spiritually fulfilling.
-To her credit, the director informed me that this sort of affirmation would never happened with this man named Toby, and she insinuated that if my goal was some sort of spiritual fulfillment I sought in my efforts with Toby, the rewards would be internal.
+To her credit, the director informed me that this sort of affirmation would never happened with this man named Toby, and she insinuated that if my goal was some sort of spiritual fulfillment she implied that the only rewards I would arrive at would be internal.

 “We’d like to have you spend some time watching Toby,” she said.
 “We want you to familiarize yourself with him in a manner that informs your decision to work with him.
 Take an hour, an afternoon, or however long it takes you to watch Toby in his environment, so that you can determine if this is the career choice you’d like to pursue.”